jamnnuts/MAD-TicTacToe/README.md

 - activity_main.xml: This XML file is the main layout for the app's activity.
 It serves as the container for displaying different fragments and UI components as users navigate through the app.
+- avatar_layout.xml: This XML file displays avatar options to users during player profile creation.
+Users can choose their preferred avatars from this selection to represent themselves in the game.
 - fragment_game_board3x3.xml: This XML file defines the layout for the 3x3 game board, the central element of the Tic-Tac-Toe game.
 It specifies how the grid cells are arranged, and player markers ("X," "O," or custom icons) are displayed within these cells.
 - fragment_game_board_frag4x4.xml: Similar to the 3x3 board, this XML file defines the layout for the 4x4 game board, expanding the game's grid for those who